top of page

 Self-in-Presence (also called Presence) is the ability to turn toward your challenging emotions to see what they really need rather than being caught up in them.
 One way to offer company to a difficult emotional state is to let a gentle hand move to the place in your body where you feel it.
 You can say, “I am with you,” or “I am here.”

-Focusing with a Listener
+Focusing With a Listener

 Members of the Focusing Institute demonstrate how it could look and feel to Focus within your body with another person or a therapist as the listener.